 Besides adsorption energies, vibrational frequencies of probe molecules were also found to be influenced by lattice strain [3].
-Quite often the influence of the substrate and of the lattice strain within the deposited layer produce a combined effect on the adsorption properties of chemisorbed species.
+Quite often the influences of the substrate and of the lattice strain within the deposited layer produce a combined effect on the adsorption properties of chemisorbed species.
 Since both effects are usually observed simultaneously, it is difficult to uniquely separate their consequences.
-While the residual interaction of an adsorbate species with the underlying substrate will be substantial for a single layer, it is expected to gradually vanish for two, three or more layers.
-However, the exact range of this interaction is not known.
-In addition, strain effects in many overlayer systems are also limited to a few layers before the strain is relieved by lattice dislocations.
+While the residual interaction of an adsorbate species with the underlying substrate will be substantial for a single layer, it is expected to gradually vanish for two, three, or more layers.
+Yet, the exact range of this interaction is not known.
+Also, strain effects in many overlayer systems are limited to a few layers before the strain is relieved by lattice dislocations.

-For Pt/Ru(0001) bimetallic films it has now been possible for the first time to discriminate between the influence of lattice strain within a film and the residual interactions with the substrate on a macroscopic scale.
-Our combined experimental and theoretical study clearly demonstrates that the electronic influence of the substrate has largely vanished for more than 3 Pt layers while lattice strain remains fully operative up to at least n = 4 ML [4].
+For Pt/Ru(0001) bimetallic films it is now possible for the first time to discriminate between the influence of lattice strain within a film and the residual interactions with the substrate on a macroscopic scale.
+Our combined experimental and theoretical study clearly demonstrates that the electronic influence of the substrate has largely vanished for more than three Pt layers while lattice strain remains fully operative up to at least n = 4 ML (monolayers) [4].
 The films are very smooth up to coverages of 30 ML with step densities of only about 1% [5].

-Infrared absorption spectroscopy (IRAS) and thermal desorption spectroscopy (TDS) were performed in a UHV chamber (base pressure 5×10^{-11} mbar) equipped with additional facilities for low energy electron diffraction (LEED) and x-ray photoemission spectroscopy (XPS).
-The Fourier transform IR spectrometer (Bruker IFS 66v) used in conjunction with a MCT detector is highly stable and evacuable.
+Infrared absorption spectroscopy (IRAS) and thermal desorption spectroscopy (TDS) were performed in a UHV chamber (base pressure $5 \times 10^{-11}$ mbar) equipped with additional facilities for low energy electron diffraction and x-ray photoemission spectroscopy.
+The Fourier transform IR spectrometer (Bruker IFS 66v) used in conjunction with a mercury-cadmium-telluride detector is highly stable and evacuable.
 The Ru(0001) crystal could be cooled to 30 K and heated resistively to 1570 K by a computer controlled power supply.
 Pt was deposited by electron bombardment of a Pt rod (purity > 99.99%) using a commercial evaporator.
-The temperature range of Pt deposition and annealing was kept below 800 K to avoid intermixing at the Pt-Ru interface [6, 7].
-The background pressure always stayed in the 10^{-11} mbar range during Pt evaporation.
+The temperature range of Pt deposition and annealing was kept below 800 K to avoid intermixing at the Pt-Ru interface [6,7].
+The background pressure always stayed in the $10^{-11}$ mbar range during Pt evaporation.

 To characterize the chemical properties of ultrathin Pt films on Ru(0001) we used CO as a probe molecule.
-Using infrared absorption the first, second and third Pt layers are well distinguishable.
-The thermal evolution of IRAS spectra in the spectral region of the internal CO stretch mode is plotted for two different Pt layers in Fig. 1 ($\Theta{Pt} = 1.3$ ML and 2.5 ML, deposited at 600 K).
-The spectra were taken after heating saturated layers of CO on Pt/Ru(0001) with 1 K/s to consecutively higher temperatures and recooling to 100 K. They clearly show a coverage dependent frequency shift from 2091 cm-1 (saturation coverage) to 2085 cm-1 (dilute layer) for CO on the first [8], from 2108 cm-1 to 2094 cm-1 for the second and from 2110 cm-1 to 2098 cm-1 for the third Pt layer on Ru(0001) [9].
-The same procedure on the tenth (or 30th) Pt layer on Ru(0001) leads to an internal CO frequency at saturation coverage of 2108.5 cm-1 (2107 cm-1) decreasing to 2093 cm-1 (2090.5 cm-1) in the dilute limit.
-These latter numbers still differ from the respective values of CO on Pt(111) with 2105 cm-1 and 2089 cm-1 [10] (all numbers refer to a temperature of 100 K).
+Using IRAS the first, second, and third Pt layers are well distinguishable.
+The thermal evolution of IRAS spectra in the spectral region of the internal CO stretch mode is plotted for two different Pt layers in Fig. 1 ( $\Theta{Pt} = 1.3$ and 2.5 ML, deposited at 600 K).
+The spectra were taken after heating saturated layers of CO on Pt/Ru(0001) with 1 K/s to consecutively higher temperatures and recooling to 100 K. They clearly show a coverage dependent frequency shift from 2091 cm-1 (saturation coverage) to 2085 cm-1 (dilute layer) for CO on the first [8], from 2108 to 2094 $\text{cm}^{-1}$ for the second, and from 2110 to 2098 $\text{cm}^{-1}$ for the third Pt layer on Ru(0001) [9].
+The same procedure on the tenth (or 30th) Pt layer on Ru(0001) leads to an internal CO frequency at saturation coverage of $2108.5 \text{ cm}^{-1}$ (2107 cm-1) decreasing to 2093 cm-1 $(2090.5 \text{ cm}^{-1})$ in the dilute limit.
+These latter numbers still differ from the respective values of CO on Pt(111) with 2105 and 2089 $cm^{-1}$ [10] (all numbers refer to a temperature of 100 K).